andypike/rectify/readme.md

 [Virtus](https://github.com/solnic/virtus).

 By default, Rectify forms include an `id` attribute for you so you don't need to add that.
-We use this `id` attribute to fulfil some of the requirements of ActiveModel so your forms will work with form builders.
+We use this `id` attribute to fulfill some of the requirements of ActiveModel so your forms will work with form builders.
 For example, your form object has a `#persisted?` method.
 Your form object is never persisted so technically this should always return `false`.

 However, you are normally representing something that is persistable.
 So we use the value of `id` to workout if what this should return.
 If `id` is a number greater than zero then we assume it is persisted otherwise we assume it isn't.
 This is important as it affects where your form is posted (to the `#create` or `#update` action in your controller).

 #### Populating attributes